conduit-design/conduit_design/README.md

 ## File sandboxing:

-> [!CAUTION]
-> "Working directory" is what your AI agent app (Cursor / VSCode) advertise as allowed roots.
+"Working directory" is what your AI agent app (Cursor / VSCode) advertise as allowed roots.
 Please avoid adding low-level directories to config, AI's might in rare cases overwrite files unintentionally.
 Ensure you backup your project files frequently.

 1. **Read Access** — Conduit can read files from your entire system.
 2. **Soft-Write Access** — Conduit can create new files and folders anywhere on your system but **cannot overwrite** existing files.